-Over the years the market for a render farm service has increased to meet the growing need for fast deliverables in the CG industry.
-Big render farms created by movie studios existed very early on but they were separated from the outside world by slow internet connection.
-The increase of internet bandwidth made the computing centers accessible from any computer connected to the Web, starting the boom of all cloud services, especially the use of online render farms for rendering computer graphics.
+In the past few years the market for a render farm service has increased to meet the growing need for fast deliverables in the CG industry.
+Big render farms created by movie studios existed earlier but they were separated from the outside world by slow internet connection.
+The increase of internet bandwidth made the computing centers accessible from any computer connected to the Web, starting the boom of all cloud services, especially for rendering computer graphics via online render farms.

 More often than not, a render farm service would provide plugins that can integrate into your software, making it just another tool you’d add to your production pipeline.